-This program views New York City as a text to be investigated.
-Students in the Communities & Organizations in NYC: The Study of a Modern Metropolis Program meet in a classroom at Manhattan Marymount College each Saturday, and after some classroom time, are led by a faculty director to continue class in significant cultural and social places throughout New York.
+Students in the Communities and Organization program in NYC meet in a classroom at Manhattan Marymount College each Saturday, and after some classroom time, are led by a faculty director to continue class in significant cultural and social places throughout New York.

-Students explore communities and institutions, visit numerous museums as part of the study of the city, and examine the history of institutions and their impact.
-New York City as an entity is a major focus of the program, as is creative, cultural, personal and professional exploration.
+Students explore communities and institutions, visit numerous museums as part of the study of the city and examine the history of institutions and their impact.
+New York City is a major focus of the program, as is creative, cultural, personal and professional exploration.

-Each student in the program should expect to spend at least one additional day per week in New York City (or about six additional hours per week) in order to complete required course assignments.
+Each student in the program should expect to spend at least one additional day per week in the city (or about six additional hours per week) in order to complete required course assignments.
 Students participating in the optional 1-4 credit course will intern or complete an independent study on their own time.
-The program comprises two required, three-credit courses and one optional course (1-4 credits).
+The program comprises two required, three-credit courses and one optional course.

 Faculty Program Leader